Franz Nissl: Named histology concepts

-The Nissl method refers to staining of the cell body, and in particular endoplasmic reticulum.
+The Nissl method is the staining of the cell body, and in particular endoplasmic reticulum.
 This is done by using various basic dyes (e.g. aniline, thionine, or cresyl violet) to stain the negatively charged RNA blue, and is used to highlight important structural features of neurons.
 The Nissl substance (rough endoplasmic reticulum) appears dark blue due to the staining of ribosomal RNA, giving the cytoplasm a mottled appearance.
 Individual granules of extranuclear RNA are named Nissl granules (ribosomes).
 DNA present in the nucleus stains a similar color.